 For each test of a seismic cable restraint or assembly, the minimum number of replicate specimens is four.

-Requirements related to test set-up, apparatus and loading procedure shall comply as prescribed by the applicable testing standard.
+Requirements related to test set-up, apparatus, and loading procedure shall comply as prescribed by the applicable testing standard.
 The fittings in the seismic cable restraints shall be within the load path.

 Static testing of the seismic cable restraints or assemblies containing seismic cable restraints shall be in accordance with ASTM A931.

-Seismic testing of the seismic cable restraints or assemblies containing seismic cable restraints shall be in accordance with Section 13.2.5 of ASCE 7.
-Testing in accordance with cyclic load testing standards for seismic sway bracing, such as ASHRAE Standard 171 or FM 1950 shall be deemed to comply with the requirements of ASCE 7 and this evaluation criteria.
+Seismic testing of the seismic cable restraints or assemblies containing seismic cable restraints shall be in accordance with Section 13.2.6 of ASCE/SEI 7.
+Testing in accordance with cyclic load testing standards for seismic sway bracing, such as ASHRAE Standard 171 or FM 1950, shall be deemed to comply with the requirements of ASCE/SEI 7 and this evaluation criteria.
 Only one of the selected testing standards shall be used for the complete performance testing of the seismic cable restraints or assemblies.

-Seismic Cable restraint assemblies with the characteristics not anticipated by this evaluation criteria may be tested if demonstrated performance is equal, or superior, to that required by this or relevant standards, or if the intent of this evaluation criteria or the referenced cyclic load testing standards is met.
+Seismic Cable restraint assemblies with the characteristics not anticipated by this evaluation criteria may be tested if demonstrated performance is equal to or superior to that required by this or relevant standards, or if the intent of this evaluation criteria or the referenced cyclic load testing standards is met.

 Load Ratings: